WISVCH/docker-domjudge/judgehost/README.md

 ## Judgehost crashing on TLE for kotlin

-The judgehost crashes when a simple kotlin program is executed with time limit exeeded.
+The judgehost crashes when a  kotlin program is executed with time limit exceeded.
 For example for the default problem hello, submitting

 ```kotlin
 fun main() {